Online Kernel CUSUM for Change-Point Detection: Introduction

-In offline kernel MMD-based change-point detection, there are many other notable contributions apart from aforementioned work such as \citet{li2019scan}, including \citet{truong2019greedy}, who developed a greedy single change-point estimation procedure, \citet{jones2020kernel}, who developed a multiple change-point estimation method by incorporating MMD in the least-squares framework developed by \citet{harchaoui2007retrospective} and leveraging Nyström kernel approximation \citep{williams2001using} to achieve linear complexity, and so on.
+There are various offline kernel MMD-based change-point detection: apart from the aforementioned work, such as \citet{truong2019greedy}, which developed a greedy single change-point estimation procedure, \citet{jones2020kernel} developed a multiple change-point estimation method leveraging Nystr\"{o}m kernel approximation \citep{williams2001using} to achieve linear complexity.

-Kernel MMD-based online change-point detection procedures typically test for changes between a window of reference data and a window of sequential data.
-Generally speaking, there are three types of procedures in online change-point detection, i.e., Shewhart chart, CUSUM, and SR \citep{xie2021sequential}.
-Recently, there has been much effort focusing on kernel MMD-based online Shewhart chart-type procedures, which consider fixed-window scan statistics.
-In addition to the Scan $B$-procedure \citep{li2019scan} introduced above, notable contributions include \citet{huang2014high}, who first introduced MMD to online change-point detection and applied bootstrap to calibrate the detection; \citet{chang2019kernel}, who leveraged neural network-based data-driven kernel selection \citep{gretton2012optimal} to boost detection power; \citet{cobb2022sequential}, who considered a memoryless geometric distribution of the stopping time to control the false alarm rate and calibrated the detection via bootstrap.
+Online kernel MMD-based change-point detection procedures typically test for changes between a window of reference data and a window of sequential data.
+Recently, there has been much effort focusing on kernel MMD-based Shewhart chart-type procedures, which consider fixed-window length scan statistics, such as the Scan $B$-procedure \citep{li2019scan}.
+Other contributions include \citet{huang2014high}, which considers the RKHS-based control chart for online change-point detection, using full MMD statistics computed using sequential data (it differs from the Scan $B$-procedure, which is a block-based MMD statistic to enable quick detection), and utilized bootstrap to calibrate the detection, \citet{chang2019kernel} that leveraged neural network-based data-driven kernel selection \citep{gretton2012optimal} to boost detection power, \citet{cobb2022sequential} that considered a memory-less geometric distribution of the stopping time to control the false alarm rate and calibrated the detection via bootstrap.
+However, an issue with the fixed-length scanning window of Shewhart chart-type procedures is that they do not account for unknown change-point location, which may decrease the detection power; \citet{cobb2022sequential} indeed tackled this problem by considering a heuristic time-varying threshold without theoretical analysis.